How often do you find yourself sweating excessively without any clear reason?

 Heart failure, heart attack, or stroke

-Excessive sweating can be a clear and emergent sign of heart failure, heart attack, or a stroke.
+Excessive sweating can be a clear and emergent sign of heart failure, heart attack, or stroke.
 If your sweating is an issue you’ve been dealing with on a regular basis for weeks and months, it’s likely not related to one of these life-threatening heart conditions.

 Treatment: If you’re also experiencing symptoms of shaking, chills, and fever, you should get to an emergency room immediately.
 As with everything else, getting your blood sugars into a healthier range can significantly reduce your chances of developing a cardiovascular condition.